ternaus/retinaface/README.md

 * Horizontal Flip is not implemented in Albumentations
 * Spatial transforms like rotations or transpose are not implemented yet.

-Color transforms are defined in the config.
+Color transforms defined in the config.

 ### Added mAP calculation for validation
-In order to track thr progress, mAP metric is calculated on validation.
+In order to track the progress, mAP metric is calculated on validation.

 ## Installation